Community

 Women in Learning (WIL)

 In 2010, while a graduate student at UCLA, Moriel launched Women in Learning (WIL).
 The goal was simple: at the time, there were relatively few women speaking at learning and memory neuroscience conferences, as well as strikingly few women in tenured faculty positions in the field, despite the roughly equal number of men and women trainees.
 In an effort to highlight this gender discrepancy and elevate women in neuroscience, Moriel and her peers started WIL.
 Women in Learning is a 501(c)(3) tax-exempt organization that provides a forum for students or post-doctoral fellows doing scientific research in the broader fields of learning theory, behavior, and neuroscience to seek advice, support, and guidance on the advancement of their careers.
-We aim to foster communication across all ages, genders, and levels of expertise.
+We aim to foster communication across all levels of expertise.
 Our flagship event is our annual luncheon which highlights an established woman in science and provides networking opportunities for trainees.
 For more information on our events and incredible team, or to get involved, visit womeninlearning.com.

 Zelikowsky Lab Summer Training in Research (ZSTaR)

 One of the most critical, defining experiences an undergraduate student interested in STEM can have is an immersive, full-time summer research training experience.
 Unfortunately, our system is biased towards providing such opportunities to students who have the means and wherewithal to volunteer full time for free.
 Historically, it has been challenging for students from non-traditional, economically disadvantaged, rural, or first-generation backgrounds to gain immersive summer research experience, while needing to support themselves.
 For this reason, the Zelikowsky Lab brainstormed ZSTaR, a 12-week summer program for undergraduate students from backgrounds traditionally marginalized in STEM (URM, first-generation, rural and underserved communities, economically disadvantaged).
 Each summer, one student is awarded a 12-week, fully-paid research training experience in the Zelikowsky Lab, where they receive research experience, career mentorship, and the opportunity to present and/or publish their work.
 Applications (CV, one-page Statement of Interest) are due March 1 of each year.
-To apply, please contact our lab manager at tom.everett@neuro.utah.edu.
+To apply, please contact us.

 First Generation in Science (FiGS)